gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 **Author** : Diogo Antunes (67763), 21/11/2025 23:44
 Review response:
-I intended on organising the folder once I had the final version (especially for class diagrams) as putting images into folders early would lead to duplicate names when pasting new images.
+I intend on organising the folder once the final version for class diagrams has occurred, to avoid image name duplication when I'm still changing files.
-However, I should name them properly, instead of just numbering them.
+I will take note to name these images properly, instead of just numbering them, and will adopt the subsection structure as in User Story 1 to better organise my work.

 Regarding break block and place block, as mentioned in the use case, break block has an extra step not present in place block.
 Additionally, the player interaction is set off under different circumstances, so grouping the two doesn't feel like it follows specification, even if the two use cases are quite similar.
 Enter map and Leave map have very similar logic, but different ways of starting the interaction, so once again, I feel I shouldn't group them.
+On the other hand, I will further factorise the line of resetting logic into clear leaks common to both use cases, and modify the class diagrams accordingly too.
 Regarding enter map loading all tiles, which would add them to the leaks registered.
 However, I feel this goes under the update buildings use case, as the focus for the use case of entering a map and leaving a map is purely the logic reset that happens as a result on directly entering the map.
 Anything that happens afterward involves loading the map save and retrieving data and then loading buildings, which I feel goes beyond the use case, and more into the scenario into **Update building**.

-I would appreciate feedback regarding the structure of the extended use-case write up, to ensure it meets specifications.

 ## Implementation documentation
 (*Please add the class diagram(s) illustrating your code evolution, along with a technical description of the changes made by your team.
 The description may include code snippets if adequate.*)